FedeCasper/EntregaFinalRouyereFederico/README.md

 ### Usage

 You can log in as a trial user with the following credentials:
-- User emal:
+- User email:
    ```bash
    user@mail.com
 - User password:
    ```bash
    123456
-Or you can create a user from the Register form.
+Or you can create a new user from the Register form.

 Once you're inside the site the application features a main page showcasing all available products.
 The navigation bar includes a section allowing users to filter products based on categories.
 Clicking on a product card navigates to a detailed view, providing comprehensive information about the product.
 Additionally, users can add the product to their shopping cart.

 ### Database